 Today, we’ll transit the Soo Locks from Lake Huron into Lake Superior at Sault Ste.
 Marie, Michigan.
 Located at the mouth of the St. Mary's River, these four parallel locks — MacArthur (constructed in 1943), Poe (1895), Davis (1914), and Sabin (1919) — pass an impressive 10,000 ships each year.

-After docking, you’ll have your choice of adventures and attractions on the U.S. side of the locks: a hop-on/hop-off tour, Valley Camp Museum, River of History Museum, Das Gift Haus, Historic Water St. Homes, and the Soo Locks.
+You’ll have your choice of adventures and attractions on the U.S. side of the locks, including a hop-on/hop-off tour, Valley Camp Museum, and the Soo Locks.

 Encounter Ojibwe tradition and a powwow on Manitoulin Island

 Keep your cameras ready as we cruise through the rugged beauty of UNESCO-listed Georgian Bay, sometimes called the sixth Great Lake.
 Our destination is Manitoulin Island, the world’s largest freshwater island and home of the Ojibwe tribe.
 With native and non-native communities coexisting like nowhere else on the continent, Manitoulin has a history as colorful and diverse as any in Canada.
-Docking at Little Current, you’ll explore the area’s rich native and nautical history and discover how the beliefs and customs of the Ojibwe intertwine with Catholicism during a visit to the Immaculate Conception Church.
+Docking at Little Current via Zodiac transfer, you’ll explore the area’s rich native and nautical history, and discover how the beliefs and customs of the Ojibwe intertwine with Catholicism during a visit to the Immaculate Conception Church.

 Spend a day on Lake Huron